May 2, 2025 • 16 min read

 - The company has €40 million or more in net turnover.

 Any non-EU undertakings that either generate EU revenues over €150 million or are EU-listed companies, EU subsidiaries, or have EU branches generating at least €40 million in revenue will need to release CSRD reports beginning in 2028.
+Although CSRD reporting is EU-centric, some international organizations may opt to consolidate their ESG reporting into a global report that supports their business model.

-Double Materiality and the CSRD
+Double materiality and the CSRD

 One of the main concepts included in the Corporate Sustainability Reporting Directive is “double materiality.”
 Like with financial statements and financial disclosures, the concept of materiality as a way of prioritizing and managing risks applies to the CSRD as well.
-Unlike financial statement reporting, the CSRD asks companies to consider both the impact of climate change and other ESG matters on the company, and the impact of the company on the environment and society as they complete their materiality assessments.
+Unlike financial statement reporting, the CSRD asks companies to consider both the impact of climate change and other ESG matters on the company and the impact of the company on the environment and society as they complete their materiality assessments.
 If the impact from either perspective is material, then that matter, account, issue, or topic is considered material.

 The CSRD, crucially, introduces an assurance or independent third-party review requirement as part of the standard, unlike the NFRD in which third-party review was optional.
 In the interest of a phased approach, the CSRD permits for limited assurance in reporting until 2028, when reasonable assurance will be required (if deemed feasible by the European Commision).

-What Are the European Sustainability Reporting Standards (ESRS)?
+What are the European Sustainability Reporting Standards (ESRS)?

 The Corporate Sustainability Reporting Directive requires businesses to create their EU sustainability reports in accordance with the European Sustainability Reporting Standards (ESRS) developed by EFRAG, and aligned with the EU Taxonomy.
 These disclosures should be integrated into the company’s management report, and will be publicly available.
+The ESRS is based on the European Green Deal and is supported by the EU Taxonomy and the Sustainable Finance Disclosure Regulation (SFDR).
+Given the scope of ESRS implementation (see below), AuditBoard recommends leveraging a technology solution to help ease the burden on assurance staff.

-General Disclosures
+General disclosures

 As part of the ESRS, and by extension, the CSRD, companies must include information about strategy, risk management, governance, metrics, and objectives, especially as they relate to ESG and sustainability matters.
 In this section, businesses are encouraged to demonstrate alignment with the EU Taxonomy and details about stakeholder and leadership engagement.
 An organization’s general disclosures must include the company’s materiality assessments using a double materiality approach, and justification for those designations.